GLOBSEC: Slovakia’s automotive industry perspective

 Slovakia’s government needs to create favourable conditions for companies to go green, which is in its own interest to attract foreign investment that will secure economic growth and employment;

-Businesses in Slovakia need to pressure the government to create the right regulatory framework
+Businesses in Slovakia need to put pressure on the government to create the right regulatory framework for going green;

 Car company headquarters need to work with their suppliers in Slovakia to help them adapt to new technologies and production processes through reskilling and upskilling;

-The EU needs to prioritize the industrial transition in Slovakia and wider CEE to avoid leaving them behind with outdated technologies, supporting pilot projects and green tech R&D centres in cooperation with companies;
+The EU needs to prioritise the industrial transition in Slovakia and wider CEE to avoid leaving them behind with outdated technologies, supporting pilot projects and green tech R&D centres in co-operation with companies;

-Reskilling and upskilling to match the labour demands of emerging e-mobility sub-sectors requires new education programmes and cross-cutting cooperation between public and private sectors and academia.
+Reskilling and upskilling to match the labour demands of emerging e-mobility sub-sectors requires new education programmes and cross-cutting co-operation between public and private sectors and academia.

 GLOBSEC is a global think-tank based in Bratislava committed to enhancing security, prosperity and sustainability in Europe and throughout the world.
 Its mission is to influence the future by generating new ideas and solutions for a better and safer world.
 This article first appeared on their website here.
 Follow on Twitter @GLOBSEC